MDAnalysis/MDAnalysis.github.io/pages/getting_started.md

 ## Installation Instructions

-For a quick start, checkout our [Installation Quick Start][] guide.
+For a quick start, check out our [Installation Quick Start][] guide.
 For a more thorough installation with advanced options, including dependencies and environment configurations, see the [installation instructions in the User Guide]({{ site.docs.userguide.url }}/stable/installation.html).

 Once installed, explore this [basic example][] to load a trajectory and perform a simple analysis.